ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 chown -R thehive:thehive /opt/thp
 ```

 And lastly, modify TheHive's configuration.
-This includes changing the hostname IP address for both storage and 'index.search' fields, the cluster name to the one we used for Cassandra and application.baseUrl to the public IP of TheHive.
+This includes changing the hostname IP address for both storage and <code class="language-plaintext highlighter-rouge">index.search</code> fields, the cluster name to the one we used for Cassandra and <code class="language-plaintext highlighter-rouge">application.baseUrl</code> to the public IP of TheHive.

 ```bash
 nano /etc/thehive/application.conf